The immune system helps protect the body from infection and disease.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-Radiation therapy is a cancer treatment that uses high energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
 External radiation therapy may be used to treat childhood non-Hodgkin lymphoma that has spread, or may spread, to the brain and spinal cord.
-External radiation therapy may also be used to treat cutaneous T-cell lymphoma (mycosis fungoides).
+It may also be used to treat cutaneous T-cell lymphoma (mycosis fungoides).

 High doses of chemotherapy are given to kill cancer cells.
-Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
+This treatment destroys healthy cells, including blood-forming cells.
 Stem cell transplant is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient or a donor and are frozen and stored.
 After the patient completes chemotherapy, the stored stem cells are thawed and given to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.
+The donor stem cells may also find and kill any cancer cells left in the body.

 Targeted therapy uses drugs or other substances to block the action of specific enzymes, proteins, or other molecules involved in the growth and spread of cancer cells.
-Types of targeted therapy include the following:
+Types of targeted therapy used to treat non-Hodgkin lymphoma in children include:

 Retinoids are drugs related to vitamin A. Retinoid therapy with bexarotene is used to treat several types of cutaneous T-cell lymphoma.